aleixfortm/storymous/README.md

 - [x] Add functionality to write new chapters to existing stories (like a new comment form)

 ## Current bugs
-- Feed stories display only a section of the content (substring of the whole text).
+- [ ] Feed stories display only a section of the content (substring of the whole text).
 However, when inside the story page, it should display the whole text, and still displays de substring.
-- Trying to visit own profile when in some other user's profile will bug the data and display stats incorrectly.
+- [x] <code>Solved!</code> Trying to visit own profile when in some other user's profile will bug the data and display stats incorrectly.
 Needs some sort of component refresh, as the component is the same but with different data.
-- Following feed appears as if user is not following anybody after log in.
+- [ ] Following feed appears as if user is not following anybody after log in.
 That, however, does not happen after refreshing page or navigating to other routes and coming back to feed.
-- User profile box is not fully responsive, and screens smaller than 400px display a bit eerie.
+- [ ] User profile box is not fully responsive, and screens smaller than 400px display a bit eerie.
 Not urgent fix.
-- If JWT token expires, user will still be able to be logged in, but requests to API won't work.
+- [ ] If JWT token expires, user will still be able to be logged in, but requests to API won't work.
 Solve by checking expiration status of JWT on every request and log out if expired.

 ## Project setup
 ```